 We think a conversational voice is waffly, and that’s true in one respect – we speak in very long, run-on sentences with lots of “and”s.

-But if we use conversational to mean the active voice and everyday words, that will be less wordy than a traditional formal voice.
+But if we use conversational to mean the active voice, and everyday words, the result will be less wordy than a traditional formal voice.

 - active, not passive sentences